American military technology during World War II: Tanks

 The M6 series was the first of the heavy tanks used during the war.
 This particular tank series weighed approximately 50 to 80 tons.
 While there were demand for heavy tanks by some elements within the US Army, opposing views held predominated.
 Only one US heavy tank was produced during the war and it only reached Europe in the final months.

 As well as the US Army it was used to equip other western Allies serving alongside their own designs.
 Over 50,000 tanks were produced during the time of the war.
 Tanks like these were used during combat in mainly North Africa.
-However, this tank was named “Ronsons” for it was easy to set on fire.

 Atomic bomb

-On August 6 and 9, 1945, an atomic bomb was dropped on the Japanese cities of Hiroshima and Nagasaki instantly killing 120,000 people.
+On 6 and 9 August 1945, an atomic bomb was dropped on the Japanese cities of Hiroshima and Nagasaki instantly killing 120,000 people.
 Roughly 100,000 more people died of radiation poisoning in the following years.
 Six days after the dropping of the bomb on Nagasaki, the Japanese surrendered.
 The Manhattan Project was the leading collaborative scientific effort and the most secretive of the time.
 At first, several different labs had scientists working on smaller parts of the atom bomb, but they had no idea as to the magnitude of the project.
 Later, the project was moved to Los Alamos, New Mexico, led by renowned physicist J. Robert Oppenheimer.

 After the use of the bombs, American journalists traveled to the devastated areas and documented the horrors they saw.
 This raised moral concerns and the necessity of the attack.
 The motives of President Harry Truman, the United States Army Air Force (USAAF), and the United States Navy came under suspicion, and the USAAF and Navy released statements that it was necessary in order to make Japan surrender.